The Bad, The Dad, and The Ugly

 Setting the Stage

-Before we dig into Jesus’ story itself, let’s first look at His audience that day because it is crucial to our full understanding:
+Before we dig into Jesus’ story itself, let’s first examine His audience that day because it is crucial to our full understanding of the parable itself:

 1. The Religious Outsiders